 Thankfully, you will face few noise-related concerns in regard to the neighbors.
 Pigeons fly silently and don’t make a ruckus in the loft.
 Neighbors may complain, however, if they don’t like seeing your birds, or if they feel the loft is a health hazard.
 It should be noted though that pigeons do not carry deadly diseases like H1N1 bird flu.

-Make sure that there are no building or zoning restrictions that might keep you from building your loft or that might dictate the scale to which the structure must conform.
+Make sure that there are no building or zoning restrictions that might keep you from building your loft.
+It might dictate the scale to which the structure must conform.
 Don’t neglect to check with your homeowner association if one is present.
 HOAs are often the most intractable of all obstacles to adding outbuildings on your property.

-You will fare far better with the neighbors if you erect a well-conceived and well-constructed loft that blends in with adjacent structures and is maintained to the highest standards.
+You will fare far better with the neighbors if you erect a well-conceived and well-constructed loft.